 Take my daily probiotic.
 I try to stay consistent with this while traveling too, and, on my first day back, I’ll take a second capsule later in the day.
 This is the only daily supplement I take, and it makes a huge difference with my digestion—especially when I consume lots of rich foods.
 My go to probiotic is Prescripts Probiotic.

-Practice intermittent fasting.
-I naturally eat breakfast on the later side, but during a “reset,” I specifically focus on giving my digestive system a break by refraining from eating for sixteen hours (which then gives me eight hours each day to eat my meals).
+Practice intermittent fasting for 1 day.
+I naturally eat breakfast on the later side, but during a “reset,” I specifically focus on giving my digestive system a break by refraining from eating for fourteen hours (which then gives me ten hours to eat my meals).
 This allows my body to heal and rest, while also helping me to break the cravings that were created by eating foods that aren’t a normal part of my eating habits.
 Intermittent fasting isn’t a good fit for everyone, so spend some time on research and decide if it’s a healthy practice for you.

 Schedule three workouts for the week of my return.
 For me, this might be a scheduled workout at a boutique gym, a walk-and-talk date with a friend, or an appointment with myself that I refuse to break—focus on choosing workouts that excite and motivate you.
 I schedule my first workout for the morning after I return, and I often complete this workout on an empty stomach.
 This might work for you, and it might not.
 Every body is different.